modelscope/FunASR/docs/modelscope_usages.md

 * `required_files`：files required for the inference when using the modelscope interface

 ## Announcements
-Some models may have other unique parameters during the finetuning and inference.
+Some models may have other specific parameters during the finetuning and inference.
 The specific usages of these parameters can be found in the `README.md` file in the corresponding directory.